Fluorescent Grey

 Fluorescent Grey is an extended play accompaniment to Cryptograms, the second studio release by Atlanta-based band Deerhunter.
 The EP was released on CD by Kranky on May 8, 2007, and later as a vinyl bundle with Cryptograms.
 A music video for the track "Strange Lights" is included with the CD release.
 The album's cover is a photograph of Deerhunter guitarist Lockett Pundt as a seventh-grader.

-Its lyrical themes touch on death and the decomposition of the human body—"Fluorescent Grey" is the name lead singer Bradford Cox gives to the color of dead flesh.
+The EP's lyrical themes touch on death and the decomposition of the human body—"Fluorescent Grey" is the name lead singer Bradford Cox gives to the color of dead flesh.
 Fluorescent Grey received a number of positive reviews upon its release.
 Cox later released a free series of demos over the internet, being early versions of tracks on Fluorescent Grey and other material.

 Music and lyrics

 Unlike Cryptograms, Fluorescent Grey does not contain any ambient tracks.
 Lead singer Bradford Cox considers the EP's four tracks to be "four singles; they're all four good.
 They could stand on their own."
 The songs were recorded while Cryptograms was being mixed; their sound has been described as "tightly song-focused, not as drifting or dreamy" as Cryptograms.
 Cox had considered including these tracks on the next Deerhunter record instead of releasing them on their own.
 However, he wanted the band's next album to be "something totally different" from Cryptograms and Fluorescent Grey.